mozilla/ecosystem-platform/docs/relying-parties/reference/using-apis.md

 # Using APIs

-The Ecosystem Platform provides some public APIs.
+The Ecosystem Platform provides [some OAuth APIs for relying parties](/api#tag/OAuth-Server-API-Overview) to use while providing OAuth services to customers.  **Relying Parties should only use OAuth API endpoints**.
 Usage and expectations are detailed below.
 Narrower requirements and rate limits may apply to more specific APIs.

 If these rules change significantly we'll notify the [firefox-accounts-notices group](https://groups.google.com/a/mozilla.com/g/firefox-accounts-notices).
 If you're using this API please subscribe to that group.